-higher levels of personal and national resilience are related to lower levels of concern and anxiety.
-Although national resilience has not been examined among mental health nurses, our findings are comparable to those of Kimhi et al. (2020), who found a negative correlation between three resilience scales scores (individual, community and national resilience) and anxiety among the Israeli Jewish public following intense periods of terror attacks.
-National resilience was significantly and negatively correlated with distress symptoms during the COVID-19 crisis (Kimhi et al. 2020).
-A comprehensive review of international literature examining resilience among mental health nurses has also found a negative correlation between personal resilience and anxiety in mental health nurses (Foster et al. 2019).
+National resilience has not been examined among mental health nurses, However, our findings are comparable to those of Kimhi et al (2020), who found a negative correlation between national resilience and distress symptoms during the COVID-19 crisis in the Israeli general population (Kimhi et al., 2020).
+In Israel, during the COVID-19 pandemic, while the unemployment rate was very high, health-care workers were nevertheless strongly supported by the government and no nurses lost their jobs.
+Additionally, government provided special structures for children of healthcare workers, so they would not be concerned about closed schools and day care.
+Higher national resilience related to lower distress symptoms could be explained by this feeling of support and security, although a causal connection cannot be established.
+Further research is needed to support this explanation.

-Consistent with Kimhi and Eshel (2009), we found a significant positive correlation between personal resilience and national resilience.
-Higher levels of personal resilience were related to higher levels of national resilience.
-Kimhi and Eshel (2009) indicated that personal resilience and national resilience significantly predicted both stress symptoms and posttraumatic recovery (Kimhi and Eshel, 2009).
-This positive correlation is important both theoretically and practically, enabling the preparation of the population for future pandemics and other catastrophes and the planning of large-scale interventions (Kimhi 2016).
+This study found a significant positive correlation between personal resilience and national resilience, with higher levels of personal resilience being related to higher levels of national resilience.
+This finding is consistent with earlier studies indicating that people who have a greater capacity to bounce back from adversity are more likely to trust their national leaders and government institutions to resolve crises and maintain stability in the country (Callueng et al., 2020; Kimhi & Eshel, 2019; Kimhi & Eshel, 2009)

-Another positive result of this study that contributes to the literature is its finding of a relationship between personal resilience and posttraumatic growth.
-Studies of nursing students (Yıldız 2021) and healthcare workers (Kalaitzaki et al. 2021) in this pandemic have also revealed a positive correlation between resilience and posttraumatic growth.
-However, Itzhaki et al. (2015) did not find a correlation between resilience and posttraumatic growth among mental health nurses who were exposed to violence.
-Westphal and Bonanno (2007) argue that most people are resilient in the face of trauma, and resilient outcomes typically provide little need or opportunity for posttraumatic growth.
-A similar result was found Levine et al. (2009), who examined the interrelationships between resilience and posttraumatic growth in Israel.

-To the best of our knowledge, the current study is the first to show a positive connection between national resilience and posttraumatic growth.Kimhi and Eshel (2009) argue that national resilience is the best predictor of posttraumatic recoveryA review of the literature indicates a rather small number of empirical investigations of national resilience and its association with antecedent variables (Kimhi and Eshel 2019).
-Tedeschi and Calhoun (1996) suggested that increased numbers of traumatic experiences would result in more positive changes reported by people.
-In line with Tedeschi and Calhoun (1996), we suggest that the more traumatic experiences a nation has, the more positive changes their citizens report.
-Israel has experienced many traumatic events over the years, which may contribute to greater national resilience.
+To the best of our knowledge, the current study is the first to show a positive connection between national resilience and posttraumatic growth following COVID-19.
+Previous research argue that national resilience is the best predictor of posttraumatic recovery, in time of war (Kimhi & Eshel, 2009).
+A review of the literature indicates a rather small number of empirical investigations of national resilience and its association with antecedent variables (Kimhi & Eshel, 2019).
+More research is needed to examine this important issue.

-This study’s finding of a moderate level of posttraumatic growth among nurses is consistent with the findings of several studies on nurses in a shared traumatic wartime reality (Lev-Wiesel et al. 2009), mental health nurses with exposure to violence (Ithaki et al. 2015) and frontline nurses during the COVID-19 pandemic (Chen et al. 2021; Pan Cui et al. 2021).
-Their role of being helpers, responsible for others, and needed by their patients at times of crisis, in addition to being acknowledged as an essential profession by the authorities and public, all served as sources of growth (Lev-Wiesel et al. 2009).
-Our results indicate that experiencing positive psychological change can coexist with a unique like the COVID-19 pandemic.
+This study’s finding of a moderate level of posttraumatic growth among nurses is consistent with the findings of several studies on nurses in a shared traumatic wartime reality (Lev-Wiesel et al., 2009), mental health nurses with exposure to violence (Ithaki et al., 2015), and frontline nurses during the COVID-19 pandemic (Chen et al., 2021; Pan Cui et al., 2021).
+Their role of being helpers, responsible for others, and needed by their clients at times of crisis, in addition to being acknowledged as an essential profession by the authorities and public, all served as sources of growth (Lev-Wiesel et al., 2009).
+Our results indicate that experiencing positive psychological change can coexist with a unique emergency like the COVID-19 pandemic.